vseloved/cl-nlp/README.md

   to be continued, by the way...
 - [CL-NLP Style Guide](doc/style-guide.md)

-You'll also, probably, need to track the latest version of [RUTILS][RUSTILS] from git.
+You'll also, probably, need to track the latest version of [RUTILS][RUTILS] from git.

-For `CL-NLP` to reach v.0.1 that may be considered suitable for limited use by non-contributors, the following things should be finished (work-in-progress):
+For CL-NLP to reach v.0.1 that may be considered suitable for limited use by non-contributors, the following things should be finished (work-in-progress):

 - implement a comprehensive test-suite and fix all bugs encountered in the process